Green iguana: Behavior

 When frightened by a predator, green iguanas attempt to flee, and if near a body of water, dive into it and swim away.
 If cornered by a threat, the green iguana extends and displays the dewlap under its neck, stiffens and puffs up its body, hisses, and bobs its head at the aggressor.
 If the threat persists, the iguana can lash with its tail, bite, and use its claws in defense.
 The wounded are more inclined to fight than uninjured prey.

 Green iguanas use "head bobs" and dewlaps in a variety of ways in social interactions, such as greeting another iguana or to court a possible mate.
 The frequency and number of head bobs have particular meanings to other iguanas.

-Green iguanas are hunted by predatory birds, and their fear of these is exploited as a ploy to catch them in the wild.
-A hunter imitates the sound of a hawk by whistling or screaming, causing the iguana to freeze and making its capture easier.
+Ecological role

-Green iguanas are prey for juveniles and subadults of Amazon tree boas.
+Green iguanas are prey items for a wide range of vertebrate species (at least 108), including at least one record of predation by an amphibian and at least one record of cannibalism.

+Female green iguanas dig deep nests, which can be situated in communal nesting sites.
+Underground complexity of such communal nesting sites is high.
+Probably similar to the closely related I. delicatissima, nest tunnels and nests are used by a range of different species.